arjbah/hindi-audiobook-generation/README.md

 IndicVoices eval split stays male-only and capped at 2000 rows.
 Pass `--gender` explicitly whenever you compare models against each other.

-Rasa Hindi contains both genders, counted 2026-08-02 from the Hub parquet: train is 25,713 rows (12,116 male / 13,597 female) and test is 2,858 rows (1,348 / 1,510). `rasa_model_comparison/rasa_model_comparison.py:35` claims
+Rasa Hindi contains both genders: train is 25,713 rows (12,116 male / 13,597 female) and test is 2,858 rows (1,348 / 1,510). `rasa_model_comparison/rasa_model_comparison.py:35` claims
 there are no female samples; **that claim is incorrect**.
 See